 According to a new study by Elizabeth Pontikes of the University of Chicago Booth School of Business, thousands of artists who were affiliated or connected to those blacklisted suffered setbacks to their careers.

-Allegedly an actor’s chance of working in Hollywood fell by 13% if he or she had a mere association with a stigmatised actor.
-Even the smallest of connections put you at risk.
+Allegedly, an actor’s chance of working in Hollywood fell by 13% if they had a mere association with a stigmatised actor; even the smallest of connections put you at risk.
 In the early fifties, a pamphlet entitled Red Channels identified 151 entertainment industry professionals who were affiliated with the Reds.
 Most of them were barred from the industry for good.

 In 1951 HUAC launched a second investigation into Communism in Hollywood.
 At the height of the blacklist in the mid-fifties, the Screen Writers Guild authorised the movie studios to omit the names of any individuals who had failed to clear their names from the credits of their movies.